rsdn/CodeJam/README.md

 The main library containing feature complete and stable code of production quality.

 ### Blocks

-### PerfTests

-CodeJam.PerfTests is performance testing framework for .Net projects.

-It allows to compare multiple implementations by execution time (*~memory limits coming soon~*), to annotate test methods with timing limits and to check the limits each time the test is run.

 ### .NET Standard 1.6, 1.5 support (dropped in 4.0)